USS Mayo: Service history

 Mayo joined the expanding Neutrality Patrol after shakedown and escorted Marines to Iceland in July 1941 as they took protective custody of that key island.
-As President Franklin D. Roosevelt and British Prime Minister Winston Churchill agreed to the Atlantic Charter during the second week in August, Mayo guarded their meeting by patrolling off NS Argentia, Newfoundland.
+As President Franklin D. Roosevelt and British Prime Minister Winston Churchill agreed to the Atlantic Charter during the second week in August, Mayo guarded their meeting by patrolling off Naval Station Argentia, Newfoundland.

 The formal entrance of the United States into World War II lengthened her convoy assignment beyond the western Atlantic Ocean.
 Escort of slow merchant convoys out of Boston gave way in summer 1942 to duty with fast troop transports out of New York City.
 U-boats and bad weather were not the only dangers to be encountered.
 When Wakefield caught fire 3 September, Mayo swiftly moved alongside the burning ship and removed 247 survivors.
 With the invasion of North Africa, Mayo appeared at Casablanca, Morocco, 12 November, 4 days after D‑Day, to protect the landing of reinforcements.
 A retraining period at the end of the year in Casco Bay, Maine, temporarily interrupted convoy assignments.